alexander-kastil/advanced-web-tech/Demos/readme.md

 - Benefits of using WSL
 - Script based WSL 2 & Docker Configuration
 - Creating and Executing Docker Containers for Web Apps
+- Using Containers to provide a development environment
 - Hosting Single Page Applications in Containers using NGINX

 ## Introduction to Real Time- & Offline Apps